ausward/qt-py-logs/README.md

 ## Usage

+The `SetupLogger` function allows you to configure the logger.
+You can either pass in all the configuration details directly as arguments or provide a path to a YAML configuration file.

+### Option 1: Configuring with Python arguments

-First, set up the logger with your MQTT broker details.
-This only needs to be done once per application.
+Set up the logger with your MQTT broker details by passing the `topic`, `broker`, `port`, and `source` directly:

 ```python
 from qt_py_logs import SetupLogger